Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * On the bottom left, click [+] Add A Game
 * Click Add a Non-Steam Game
 * Find and select Konsole from the list
+* Right-click Konsole from the library
+* Click Properties
+* Under Launch Options, add: `--fullscreen`
+* Test if it works

 # Troubleshooting

 ### Unable to boot, nothing works, black screen
 If you experience lots of boot errors that pass really fast and then the screen stays black - Something's wrong with the unencrypted home partition.
 SteamOS actually creates and uses directories inside /home/.steamos/ as bind mountpoints for system directories, so the system simply won't work correctly without it.

-If you didn't experience boot errors, this can mean that there is not enough space on the disk for the Steam setup (instead of it showing an error for that, it just stays at a black screen forever attempting to write files that it can't)
+If you didn't experience boot errors, this can instead mean that there is not enough space on the disk for the Steam setup.
+If that's the case, you'll need to sadly re-configure everything related to disks to give the unencrypted home more space.

 ### Unable to login to Steam
 Do Power > Switch to Desktop, plug a mouse in and then login to Steam there.
 The reason I mention a mouse is because for some reason, the native Steam Deck controls do not fully work in Desktop mode until **after** a Steam account has been added.